thomaspinckney3/cs4501/Project6.md

       about load-balancers and proxies in general.

       For this application, the config file needs 4 sections that can be roughly described like so:
-                    - global- settings which apply to all sections
+                        - global: settings which apply to all sections
-                    - default- settings which apply to the proxies below it, i.e. logging settings
+                        - default: settings which apply to the proxies below it, i.e. logging settings
-                    - frontend- settings concerning HAProxy's listening for connections from clients
+                        - frontend: settings concerning HAProxy's listening for connections from clients
-                    - backend- settings concerning the servers where HAPoxy sends/forwards incoming connections.
+                        - backend: settings concerning the servers where HAPoxy sends/forwards incoming connections.

       More details about the configuration file/how to make it, can be found in the documentation and online.
       A good debugging strategy is to look at the load balancer's server logs.
 The logs don't just show up in the